 ‘General learning difficulties’ can be across most of the curriculum whereas ‘specific learning difficulties’ affect parts of the curriculum.

 Mild learning difficulties: Below the expected rate of attainment; up to two years behind national expectations.

-Moderate learning difficulties (MLD): Attainment is more than two years behind national expectations despite targeted differentiation.
+Moderate learning disabilities (MLD): Attainment is more than two years behind national expectations despite targeted adaptations to curricula.
 There may be speech and/or language.
 Developmental delay and the child of young person may also have poor social skills and/or may show signs of emotional and behavioural difficulties.

-Severe learning difficulties (SLD): Attainment is more than three years behind expected level despite differentiated learning opportunities and concentrated support.
-The child or young person will have difficulty understanding, learning and remembering new skills.
+Severe learning disabilities (SLD): Attainment is more than three years behind expected level despite differentiated learning opportunities and concentrated support.
 They will have difficulty with both the acquisition of skills and applying these skills to new situations.
 Additional difficulties with social tasks such as communication, interaction and self-care may also be present.

-Profound and multiple learning difficulties/ Profound Neurological Impairment (PNI): Profound learning difficulties with cognitive impairment profoundly restricting access to the curriculum and requiring specialist provision.
+Profound and multiple learning disabilities/ Profound Neurological Impairment (PNI): Profound learning difficulties with cognitive impairment profoundly restricting access to the curriculum and requiring specialist provision.

 Specific learning difficulties (SpLD): SpLD is an umbrella term for a certain group of learning difficulties.
 This includes a range of conditions such as: Dyslexia · Dyscalculia · Dyspraxia